 Dr. Paul T. Jaeger

-Paul T. Jaeger, Ph.D., J.D., is Professor, Diversity Officer, and Director of the Master of Library Science (MLS) program of the College of Information Studies and Co-Director of the Information Policy and Access Center (iPAC) at the University of Maryland.
-His teaching and research focus on the ways in which law and public policy shape information behavior, with a specific focus on issues of human rights and social justice.
-He is the author of more than one hundred and fifty journal articles and book chapters, as well as more than a dozen books.
-His research has been funded by the Institute of Museum and Library Services, the National Science Foundation, the American Library Association, the Smithsonian Institution, and the Bill and Melinda Gates Foundation, among other.
-Dr. Jaeger is Editor of Library Quarterly and Co-Editor of Advances in Librarianship and the International Journal of Information, Diversity, & Inclusion.
-He is also founder and chair of the Conference on Inclusion and Diversity in Library and Information Science (CIDLIS).
-In 2014, he received the Library Journal/ALISE Excellence in Education Award, the international educator of the year award for the field of library and information science.
+Paul T. Jaeger, PhD, JD, MEd, MLS, joined the MSMC team in June 2021 as the Co-Director.
+He is also a Professor in the College of Information Studies and Co-Chair of the President’s Commission on Disability Issues (PCDI) of the University of Maryland.
+His teaching and research focus on the impacts of law and policy on information access and behavior, with a focus on issues of human rights and civil rights.
+He is the author of more than two hundred journal articles and book chapters, as well as twenty books.
+His research has been funded by the Institute of Museum and Library Services, the National Science Foundation, the American Library Association, the Smithsonian Institution, and the Bill and Melinda Gates Foundation, among others.
+Dr. Jaeger is Co-Editor of Library Quarterly and Co-Chair of the Disability Summit.
+In 2014, he received the Library Journal/ALISE Excellence in Education Award.

 Kathryn Lafrenz Samuels is Assistant Professor in the Department of Anthropology, with expertise in cultural heritage, environmental anthropology, and political anthropology.
 Dr. Lafrenz Samuels’ research highlights the growth of heritage practice in the transnational sphere: in the domains of international development, global climate change, human rights, democracy building, transnational advocacy networks, and corporate social responsibility.
 Her work showcases the persuasive power of cultural heritage, as a social field of public rhetoric for mobilizing change.
 She received her Ph.D. in Anthropology from Stanford University.